-Psychology entails the scientific study of behavior, broadly defined, including the study of human sexuality.
-As we shall see, how we understand and study sexual behavior often depends on the theoretical framework used.
-Hence, a key goal of this course is to guide students toward a broad and critical understanding of human sexuality from a number of different perspectives.
-We will accomplish this by exploring, evaluating, and discussing different perspectives for understanding human sexuality based on the theoretical and empirical literature, and writing a term paper examining cultural variations in human sexuality.
+Psychology entails the scientific study of behavior, broadly defined.
+As we shall quickly see, how we understand and study behavior often depends on the theoretical framework used.
+Hence, a key goal of this course is to guide students toward a broad and critical understanding of psychology from a number of different perspectives.
+We will accomplish this by exploring, evaluating, and discussing various strengths and weaknesses of different perspectives for understanding behavior based on the theoretical and empirical literature.
 Films may be used to help reinforce ideas and issues presented in the lectures and in the readings.
 This is a lecture class only.
 Students are expected to attend all lectures and participate in class discussions and activities.
-Given the course topic, please be aware that some course materials and class discussions will be sexually explicit.